This video is a part of the ThinkCERCA Training Courses, which teachers can access while logged into ThinkCERCA.

 Skills Lessons are interactive lessons that provide grade-level instruction and practice in critical literacy skills.
-These lessons give students the opportunity to dynamically engage with texts by highlighting and annotating and include scaffolded checks and graded assessments for measuring understanding.
+These lessons give students the opportunity to dynamically engage with texts and include scaffolded checks and graded assessments for measuring understanding.

 All Skills Lessons are discrete, differentiated for grades 3-12, and aligned to College and Career Readiness Standards.
 They can be used as both an introduction to new material or as a platform to practice and sharpen skills that have been previously taught.
 Skills lessons are especially effective when assigned in tandem with Writing Lessons geared toward each student's personal growth focus.